ConsoleMage/swiftcollab-system/README.md

 > Yes.
 The relevant documentation includes screenshots of the code, and the prompts to the LLM to generate the final optimized code.
 You can view them here https://github.com/ConsoleMage/swiftcollab-system.

 (5 pts) Did you clearly explain how the LLM contributed to your improvements?

+The screenshots of the built-in AI chat window and the inline code comments provide reviewers with an explanation to help them understand my code and its inner workings.